zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 Teams attempts to detect your domain host provider and prompt you to sign into your account.
 This authorization is solely for verifying domain ownership and doesn't involve any DNS changes.
 There are two methods to verify ownership.

-**If your domain is hosted at a common registrar, such as GoDaddy, WordPress, or 1&1 IONOS, you have the option to sign in to that registrar and give Microsoft permission to set up your domain for you.**
+**Method 1: If your domain is hosted at a common registrar, such as GoDaddy, WordPress, or 1&1 IONOS, you have the option to sign in to that registrar and give Microsoft permission to set up your domain for you.**
 1. Select **Verify**.
 1. Sign in to your registrar if prompted, and then select **Authorize Microsoft to conduct verification**.
 1. Return to Microsoft Teams and the custom domain setup task.

-**To manually verify ownership and configure DNS records, follow the instructions in Add DNS records to connect your domain.**
+**Method 2: To manually verify ownership and configure DNS records, follow the instructions in Add DNS records to connect your domain.**

 1. Sign out of Teams and sign back in with your updated email.